 As a side note, middle-of-funnel content works best when in blog format, it’s harder to produce middle-of-funnel content as social media posts since social media is mostly a platform for top-of-funnel/awareness content.

 You can, however, mention in a social media post to check out the page on your website where you have this guide so you can lead the viewers from your social media to your website and begin the nurturing process.

-In the bottom of funnel stage (discussed next), that is where you show them you/your business is the solution to their problem.
+At the bottom of the funnel stage (discussed next), is where you show them you/your business is the solution to their problem.